 Spending thousands of dollars on the latest drone is not necessary to get something high-tech at your fingertips.

 For this guide, I took a look at drones that cost $300 to $500.
-This category is a higher quality level than toy drones.
+This category is a higher level than toy drones.

 If you live outside the U.S., I strongly suggest checking with your local aviation authority.